ACMAT: History

 In May 2006, ACMAT was acquired by Renault Trucks Defense SA, the majority shareholder of the company.
-ACMAT has been a subsidiary brand of the Volvo Group to which Renault Trucks belongs.
-[4] Under the guidance of the new board Moun Bourjij created in collaboration with Renault Trucks the ACMAT VLRA 2 (Véhicule de la Liaison de Reconnaissance et d'appui Blindé > "Armored Liaison, Reconnaissance, and Support Vehicle"), which launched in 2009.
-Based on the Toyota Hi-lux, it is the seventh generation ACMAT ALTV (Aérotransportable Véhicule Tactique Léger > "Airtransportable Light Tactical Vehicle").
+ACMAT has been a subsidiary brand of the Volvo Group which Renault Trucks belongs to.
+[4] Under the guidance of the new board Moun Bourjij created in collaboration with Renault Trucks the ACMAT VLRA 2 (Véhicule de la Liaison de Reconnaissance et d'appui Blindé; "Armored Liaison, Reconnaissance, and Support Vehicle"), which launched in 2009.
+Based on the Nissan Navara, it is the seventh generation ACMAT AVTL (Aérotransportable Véhicule Tactique Léger; "Air Transportable Light Tactical Vehicle").
 This model has been primarily been used in Afghanistan.